xindalok/Data-Cleaning-Cafe-Dataset-python/Data cleaning.md

 <img src=images/map_dict.png width="850" height="300"/>

-#### 3. Dropping rows

-missing_item_name = df[df["Item"]=="No Price per unit"]
-- This gives a dataset that has no 'Item' AND 'Price per Unit' entry.
-- Use 'Total Spent' / 'Quantity' to get 'Price per Unit'
-- Drop rows where I still get an error after the step above

-### 4. Price and Item Data Reconciliation
+### 3. Price and Item Data Reconciliation

 - **Price Per Unit Calculation:**
   Iterates through rows in the `missing_item_name` DataFrame, calculating the 'Price Per Unit' by dividing 'Total Spent' by 'Quantity' with error handling for non-numeric values.

 - **Unresolvable Rows Handling:**
-  Drops rows where the 'Price Per Unit' equals $4 or $3, as these prices correspond to multiple items, making item reconciliation infeasible.
+  Drops rows where the 'Price Per Unit' equals $4 or $3, as these prices correspond to multiple items, making item reconciliation not possible.

 - **Item Mapping via Dictionary:**
   Matches the calculated 'Price Per Unit' to the `price_to_item` dictionary to assign the corresponding 'Item' name.

-- **Error Filtering:**
+- **Dropping rows:**
   Drops rows where the 'Price Per Unit' cannot be matched to the dictionary or where errors in 'Total Spent' or 'Quantity' prevent accurate calculations.

 - **Validation:**